 But the Objectivist answer to the question of which ethnic group has the right to the land is: Neither.
 Land cannot belong to ethnic groups, social classes, or other categories of people, in any sense.

 In The Virtue of Selfishness, Ayn Rand wrote:

 A group, as such, has no rights.
 A man can neither acquire new rights by joining a group nor lose the rights which he does possess.
 The principle of individual rights is the only moral base of all groups or associations.

-The reason that rights are individual is that the human mind is individual, the process of thought is individual and human life is fundamentally individual.
+The reason that rights are individual is that the human mind is individual, the process of thought is individual, and human life is fundamentally individual.
 (For more on this, see: QuickPoint 1: Thinking is Individual.)
-Rights are the moral-political principles that protect individual human life and freedom of thought/action from the coercive depredations of other humans.
+Rights are the moral-political principles that protect individual human life and freedom of thought and action from the coercive depredations of other humans.
 (See Ayn Rand’s essays from The Virtue of Selfishness here: “Man’s Rights/The Nature of Government.”)

 Land can only be owned by individuals, or by groups that are definite sets of individuals in a clear contractual arrangement, (such as a corporation.)
 Vague conglomerations of people have no singular identity and no collective mind, and thus cannot have rights to anything, as such.

 Land can, however, “belong” to a governmental organization in a sense apart from literal ownership: A government can be regarded as having rightful jurisdiction over a territory.
 That is, a government can be the morally proper protector of those who own or otherwise use the land in a given geographic area.